 5 Tips for a Successful Offshore Fishing Trip

 As we come into the heat of the summer, we also make our way into prime offshore fishing season.
 The water temperatures are warming and the billfish and are coming in to locations closer to the shoreline.
 This weeks blog is going to discuss how to make the most of your next offshore fishing trip.
+So grab your Dramamine, watch out for motion sickness, and get ready to hit the seas.

 1 - THE BOAT